Family Rosary Crusade (TV program): FRC after Peytons's death

 Jota and Beda Orquejo recruited several personalities to appear on the Family Rosary Crusade.
 Dominican priest Larry Faraon, OP joined Family Rosary Crusade as a younger voice for inspiration for the younger audience.
 Younger hosts joined Faraon; Loudette Zaragosa Banson, who appeared on Reuter's drama programs, was joined by radio drama personality Bernard Factor-Cañaberal as the two main hosts of the magazine talk show Family Rosary Crusade.
 Inspirational motivator Claudine Zialcita later joined the three other hosts to become the news reader for a segment called, "Religious Update."

+Between the 1990s and 2000s, Family Rosary Crusade aired a lot of PSA's like the Pueblo Amante de Maria or also known as Bayang Sumisinta Kay Maria and We Ask for Peace.

 Reuter had a daily program on ABC called Three Minutes a Day which aired at 3:00 pm for three minutes.
-He reflected on the day's Gospel reading from 1998 to 2008.
+He reflected on the day's Gospel reading from October 5, 1998, to August 8, 2008.

 ABS-CBN's flagship Channel 2 continued to air it until 2003.
-That same year, Studio 23 began to air the program, airing at 7:00 am every Sunday.
-The program continued with its magazine type programming with talks and discussions related to themes of the Catholic Church with sole host Bernard Cañaberal and supported by Claudine Zialcita, Ces Datu and guest priest Gospel homilist.
+That same year, Studio 23 began to air the program, airing at 7:00 am every Sunday, the sister channel had carried the program since its launch in 1996 with a 30-minute edition.
+FRC continued with its magazine type programming with talks and discussions related to themes of the Catholic Church with sole host Bernard Cañaberal and supported by Claudine Zialcita, Ces Datu and guest priest Gospel homilist.

 In March 2010, Family Rosary Crusade got a new National Director, a member of the Congregation of Holy Cross from the South Asia province, Roque D'Acosta, CSC, formerly a Spiritual Director for the FRC for two years.
 The Family Rosary Crusade also left its 50-year office in Pope Pius XII Catholic Center in the Archdiocese of Manila.
 It moved to a formation house/television studio in Loyola Heights, Quezon City within the recently created Diocese of Cubao.
 The new office has since served as its studios and production facilities and formation house for future members of the mission of the Congregation of Holy Cross in the Philippines.

 On January 19, 2014, after Studio 23 reformatted as S+A, Family Rosary Crusade continued to air every Saturday at 5:00 AM.